MasonRemaley/AnthropicStudios/press.md

 **Will the game support mobile platforms?**

-Currently only macOS, Windows, and Linux support is planned.
-It's possible that after the initial release a port to mobile operating systems would be considered if there's sufficient interest.
+Currently only macOS and Windows support is planned.
+Other platforms may be considered after the initial release if there's sufficient interest.

 **When will it be released?**